Kopper's Inc

 In August 2024, the Illinois EPA notified the Illinois Attorney General of additional violations at Koppers.
 Koppers waived the requirements of Section 31.

-In April 2026, The Illinois EPA alerted the Attorney General to additional violations.
+In April 2026, the Illinois EPA alerted the Attorney General to additional violations.

 Contact